 Bag a bargain in Essex

-December is the month that is going to drain the pennies from your purse, however there are savings to be made at Freeport Braintree in Essex.
+December is the month that is going to drain the pennies from your purse, however there are savings to be made at Braintree Village in Essex.
 With more than 85 stores and amazing deals on big named brands, high street retailers and quality businesses, it’s the perfect location to save some money this Christmas and get your shop done smoothly.
 Stores are outside and have a village style so you’ll still feel as though you’re escaping a shopping mall.

 Alternatively, Clacton Factory Outlet also in Essex, advertises 60 percent off of high street stores with a wide variety of shops making gift shopping a breeze.